dario-vega/demo-lab-baggage/README.md

 ## DEMO NoSQL and Functions

-Oracle NoSQL Database Cloud Service is a fully managed database cloud service that is designed for database operations that require predictable, single digit millisecond latency responses to simple queries.
-NoSQL Database Cloud Service allows developers to focus on application development rather than setting up cluster servers, or performing system monitoring, tuning, diagnosing, and scaling.
+Oracle NoSQL Database Cloud Service (NDCS) is a fully managed database cloud service that is designed for database operations that require predictable, single digit millisecond latency responses to simple queries.
+NDCS allows developers to focus on application development rather than setting up cluster servers, or performing system monitoring, tuning, diagnosing, and scaling.

-Once you are authenticated against your Oracle Cloud account, you can create a NoSQL table, and specify throughput and storage requirements for the table.
+Once you are authenticated with your Oracle Cloud account, you can create a NoSQL table, and specify the throughput and storage requirements for the table.
 Oracle reserves and manages the resources to meet your requirements, and provisions capacity for you.
-Capacity is specified using read and write units for throughput and GB for storage units
+Capacity is specified using read and write units for throughput and GB for storage units.

-As a developer, you can connect to the Oracle NoSQL Database Cloud Service and work with NoSQL tables using the NoSQL SDKs available in multiple languages
+As a developer, you can connect to NDCS and work with NoSQL tables using the NoSQL SDKs available in multiple languages.

 **In this demo, we will use NoSQL Database Python SDK and NoSQL Database Node.js SDK in conjunction with Oracle Functions.**

-Oracle Functions is a fully managed, multi-tenant, highly scalable, on-demand, Functions-as-a-Service platform.
+We briefly touched on Oracle Functions, additionally, it is a fully managed, multi-tenant, highly scalable, on-demand, Functions-as-a-Service (FaaS) platform.
 It is built on enterprise-grade Oracle Cloud Infrastructure and powered by the Fn Project open source engine.
 Use Oracle Functions (sometimes abbreviated to just Functions) when you want to focus on writing code to meet business needs.

 To enable a function to access another Oracle Cloud Infrastructure resource, you have to include the function in a dynamic group, and then create a policy to grant the dynamic group access to that resource.

 Having set up the policy and the dynamic group, you can then include a call to a 'resource principal provider' in your function code.
 The resource principal provider uses a resource provider session token (RPST) that enables the function to authenticate itself with other Oracle Cloud Infrastructure services.
 The token is only valid for the resources to which the dynamic group has been granted access.

 **Dynamic groups** allow you to group Oracle Cloud Infrastructure compute instances as "principal" actors (similar to user groups).
 You can then create policies to permit instances to make API calls against Oracle Cloud Infrastructure services.
 When you create a dynamic group, rather than adding members explicitly to the group, you instead define a set of matching rules to define the group members

 ```
 ALL {resource.type = 'ApiGateway', resource.compartment.id = 'ocid1.compartment.oc1..aaaaaaaamgvdxnuap56pu2qqxrcg7qnvb4wxenqguylymndvey3hsyi57paa'}